Luke Pasqualino gushes about Michelle Keegan ahead of Our Girl return

 Luke is full of praise for his co-star...

-Michelle Keegan is about to return to our screens in the new series of Our Girl and co-star Luke Pasqualino has been VERY impressed by her.
+Michelle Keegan is about to return to our screens in Our Girl series three, and co-star Luke Pasqualino has been VERY impressed by her.

 The actor – who plays Elvis Harte in the drama, the former on-off love interest of Michelle’s character Georgie Lane – loved working with 30-year-old Michelle and is full of praise for her humour, beauty and manner.